venkatesh-reddy679/Prometheus-alertmanager-project/README.md

 ![image](https://github.com/user-attachments/assets/1a2ef4e2-902b-4bcb-803d-0195e8e26ffb)

-In the route section, we have a default/fallback route that matches with any alert and groups the alert based on values we pass in to group_by property. group_wait determines how long the alertmanager should wait to send a notification afetr an alert has been initially triggered. for example, if alertmanager has to wait for 30 seconds to send a notification after an alert has bee triggered, if any other alerts are triggered within tha 30s, they will be grouped together in the same notification. group_interval sets the minimum time interval between sending notifications for the ame group of alerts. for example, if multiple alerts are triggered within the same group,  alertmanager will send a notifiaction for the first alert, then wait for 5 minites before sending another notification for any subsequesnt alerts in the same group. receiver_interval  specifies how often to resend the same alert notification if it continues to be in firing state. finally receiver tells thich receiver the grouped alerts should be forwarded to.
+In the route section, we have a default/fallback route that matches with any alert and groups the alert based on values we pass in to group_by property. group_wait determines how long the alertmanager should wait to send a notification after an alert has been initially triggered. for example, if any alert is triggered,  alertmanager has to wait for 30 seconds to send a notification , if any other alerts are triggered within the 30s, those alerts will be grouped together and sent in the same notification. group_interval sets the minimum time interval between sending notifications for the same group of alerts. for example, if multiple alerts are triggered within the same group,  alertmanager will send a notification for the first alert, then wait for 5 minutes before sending another notification for any subsequent alerts in the same group. receiver_interval  specifies how often to resend the same alert notification if it continues to be in firing state. finally receiver tells thich receiver the grouped alerts should be forwarded to.

 In the receiver section, we have receiver that had email_configs notifier which sends email to the give email. refer to the alertmanager configuration documentation for different notifiers https://prometheus.io/docs/alerting/latest/configuration/ .

-we can customise the notification we send to user using GO templating language and we get access to various information about the alerts like
+we can customize the notification we send to user using GO templating language and we get access to various information about the alerts like

 ![image](https://github.com/user-attachments/assets/dc31d371-26dc-47b3-9f1d-63c964cff3fa)